 Almost two months post sleeve gastrectomy, you're well and truly in the midst of gastric sleeve recovery time at the 6-week mark.
 This gastric sleeve recovery period will focus primarily on a diet, as most of your incisions and stomach staples will be healed, or almost healed.

 Six weeks after your gastric sleeve, you should feel little to no pain from the procedure.
 Some patients with pre-existing gallbladder stones may experience gallbladder symptoms; however, if you're experiencing pain six weeks after surgery, then you should make an appointment to see your bariatric surgeon.

-Your recovery six weeks after gastric sleeve surgery will also primarily revolve around diet and lifestyle behaviours.
+Your recovery six weeks after gastric sleeve surgery will also primarily revolve around a healthy diet, regular exercise, and lifestyle behaviours.
 Getting used to your stomach's new size means making healthy lifestyle choices, eating small portions, and consuming food and beverages that are gentle on the stomach.
 From this point in your gastric sleeve recovery period, you should be gently exercising and taking the steps to implement a long-term, healthy, balanced lifestyle.

 How Long Does It Take for Stomach to Heal After Gastric Sleeve?

 After a gastric sleeve procedure, your exterior incisions will take just a couple of weeks to heal.
-Within three weeks, you should start to feel less tired and will be able to continue a relatively regular routine.
-However, your stomach will still be healing for about 6-8 weeks after gastric sleeve surgery.
+Within three weeks, you should start to feel less tired and will be able to continue a relatively normal routine.
+However, your stomach will undergo a healing process for about 6-8 weeks after gastric sleeve surgery.
 Laparoscopic gastric sleeve surgery recovery time may be relatively fast, however; the stomach staple line takes longer to heal internally, as the stomach's size has been considerably shrunk and readjusted.